 Not surprisingly, Mr Vyas proudly tells me, Gujarat's growth has been in the double digits for a decade now.
 It is one of India's leading industrialised states.

 "Economic growth in Gujarat," he says, "is because of the state's ethos, culture, enterprise, give and take, large heartedness and the fact that it is accepting of everybody."

 Openness and a breezy mercantile spirit come naturally to the people of a state which has nearly a quarter of India's coastline.

 The 2002 riots were obviously the worst.
 More than 1,000 people, according to the government's own estimate, were killed.
 Property worth nearly $60m (£38m) was destroyed.
 An estimated 200,000 people were displaced.
-Ten years later, around 25,000 of them still languish in relief camps - this, in a state which won international plaudits for rehabilitating victims of a massive earthquake in 2000.
+Ten years later, around 25,000 of them still languish in relief camps - this, in a state which won international plaudits for in 2000.
 Many have moved into newer ghettos.
 Ahmedabad is the most ghettoised city in India.

 So is it easy for Gujarat's minorities to forget 2002 and move on, I ask Noorjehan Abdul Hamid Dewan, a 38-year-old woman, who lives in Johapura, Ahmedabad's biggest Muslim ghetto?

 During the riots, Noorjehan risked her auto-rickshaw driver husband's ire to come out of purdah to help survivors in a relief camp in her neighbourhood.
 Since then she has been working tirelessly with them.